Uber for everything? Myth or Real.

 Tom Slee, the author of What’s Yours Is Mine: Against the Sharing Economy, has concerns about the consequences of infinite growth.
 “We’re seeing a fizzling out of the original vision,” he says from his home near Toronto.
 “There was this thing years ago about your power drill only being used for 15 minutes in its lifetime.
 So, let’s all borrow each other’s power drills?
 But the intermediaries – the apps – quickly became anti-communitarian.
 Because if there is an appeal in them, it’s that you don’t have to deal with other people.

 “There seems to be this doublethink in Silicon Valley where they want community-oriented services and globe-straddling behemoths at the same time and don’t seem to see a contradiction in that,” Slee adds.
 Typically it’s the workers, who are employed effectively as zero-hours, low-paid freelancers, who suffer.
-Last week, Uber agreed to pay $100m (£70m) to settle a lawsuit in which drivers in two US states had pushed to be recognised as employees.
+Last week, Uber agreed to pay $100m (£70m) to settle a lawsuit in which drivers in two US states had pushed to be recognized as employees.
 And in the past two months alone, Uber drivers have threatened to down tools over falling fares in Cape Town, Melbourne and New York.
 The company says the cuts will bring in more business; the drivers say they can’t afford to run their cars.
-In London, Deliveroo riders report worries about cancelled shifts.
+In London, Deliveroo riders report worries about canceled shifts.
 “We are slaves to an app,” one rider told me last month.
 “Demand management is difficult, but the objective is to provide flexibility,” Destin says in response.
 “If some riders are unhappy, the company cares about it, because we live by our riders.”

 As tensions build, a smaller wave of on-demand entrepreneurs is finding an opportunity inside an opportunity – to be the “anti-Uber for X”.
 In London, James Middleton, a former City man, has sunk more than £100,000 of his savings into Street Stream, an on-demand courier app he launched last year.
 It allows couriers to quote for jobs, and people or small businesses to send stuff across town without a big account.
 “I’m not interested in couriers being a commodity,” says Middleton, whose “several dozen” riders complete 50 jobs on a good day.
 “Our system allows customers to book an individual they know and like.
 We find customers are willing to pay more for couriers with good ratings.”
 Middleton is about to launch a sister app for stranded cyclists called Kerbi – an Uber for punctures.